Skip to main content

 The Huns is that miracle.

-It’s a scrappy production, this hot-headed three-hander set inside a corporate hell.
-Biting at the heels of Assembly’s Two Minutes to Midnight, the set’s a little less glamorous (laminate flooring is suggested by a tiny piece of sample flooring downstage), the scenario’s a little less dire (set in a crumbling office rather than an ending world), the relationships between characters a little less comprehensible.
+It’s a scrappy production, this hot-headed three-hander set inside some unnamed corporate hell.
+Biting at the heels of Assembly’s Two Minutes to Midnight, the set’s a little less glamorous (laminate flooring is suggested by a tiny vinyl sample downstage), the scenario’s a little less dire (set in a crumbling office rather than an ending world), and the relationships between characters are a little less comprehensible.

 We follow executive Iris (a bracing Breanna Dillon) as she tries valiantly to deliver a presentation using a phone-conferencing program — it’s functionally a stand-in for Zoom, complete with inept co-workers who for the love of all that is holy just cannot seem to find their mute button.
 The call goes poorly; assistant (or is she?)
 Shelley, the lovely and assertive Cass Van Wyck, makes bold attempts to wrangle the meeting into something resembling pleasant; employee Pete, the well-timed and precise Jamie Cavanagh, reminds us (and then reminds us again) he has a flight to catch for his bachelor party.